SSPai123/algorithms-datastructures-general/README.md

 # general-coding
-This is a repository to maintain general codes like building any data structures or generic code that solves any real world problems
+This is a repository to maintain:
+- generic codes like building any data structures
+- codes that solves any real world problems
+- articles on algorithmic concepts to improve understanding.